 The second quote is based on the premise that some people are stupid while others are not.

-But have you ever known anyone so good there was no bad in them, or anyone so bad there was no good?
-And who is so wise they’ve never done a stupid thing?
+But have you ever known anyone so good that there was no bad in them, or anyone so bad that there was no good?
+And who is so wise that they’ve never done a stupid thing?

 Witold Gambrowicz was an obscure Polish writer until his private diaries were discovered after his death in 1969.
 According to the Paris Review, they are “widely considered his masterpiece.”

 One of the golden nuggets Gambrowicz left behind for us was his theory on how to write a book review:

 “Literary criticism is not the judging of one man by another (who gave you this right?) but the meeting of two personalities on absolutely equal terms.
 Therefore do not judge.
 Simply describe your reactions.
 Never write about the author or the work, only about yourself in confrontation with the work or the author.
 You are allowed to write about yourself.”